AlexGustafsson/cupdate/README.md

 looking through what's outdated and what features new updates bring.
 Cupdate will not help you deploy the updates.
-If you deploy your services using things like [flux](https://github.com/fluxcd/flux2), then there are great services that will modify your manifests for you, such as [renovate](https://github.com/renovatebot/renovate).
+If you deploy your services using things like [flux](https://github.com/fluxcd/flux2), then there are great services that will modify your manifests for you, such as Dependabot or [Renovate](https://github.com/renovatebot/renovate).
 Cupdate is not about that, nor will it ever be.
+That's not to say that Cupdate won't integrate well with such services.
+Cupdate can still act as a dashboard of your deployed services, visualizing their graphs and versions.

 Features: